rabbitmq/rabbitmq-website/site/upgrade.md

 In environments that use [classic mirrored queues](/ha.html), it is important to make sure that all mirrored queues on a node have a synchronised follower replica (mirror) **before stopping that node**.

-RabbitMQ will not promote unsynchronised queue mirrors on controlled queue master shutdown when [default promotion settings](/ha.html#promotion-while-down) are used.
+RabbitMQ will not promote unsynchronised queue mirrors on controlled queue leader shutdown when [default promotion settings](/ha.html#promotion-while-down) are used.
-However if a queue master encounters any errors during shutdown, an [unsynchronised queue mirror](/ha.html#unsynchronised-mirrors) might still be promoted.
+However if a queue leader encounters any errors during shutdown, an [unsynchronised queue mirror](/ha.html#unsynchronised-mirrors) might still be promoted.
 It is generally safer option to synchronise all classic mirrored queues with replicas on a node before shutting the node down.